 Paragon Bank takes great care to protect its clients from the risks of fraud and identity theft.
-That care is to be prepared whenever any of our clients experiences financial account fraud or identity theft.
+That care is to be prepared whenever any of our clients experience financial account fraud or identity theft.
 If you have become a victim of financial account fraud or identity theft, please review the details below.

 How to Respond to Account Fraud